JessieGeorge/HW1_George/src/readme.txt

 A copy of the original image is created, this is what we send to the conversion classes so that the original image is never altered.

 main function reads the input ppm file.
+If that file does not exist, it prints an error and exits the program.

 --
 Grayscale.java converts the image to gray-scale using the formula: